jruels/ansible-windows-best/labs/roles/index.md

    This tells Ansible to connect to the remote Windows machine using the `ansible` user account.

 2. Save the `ansible.cfg` file and close it.
+Commit and Push to your Ansible-Working repository.

 ## Step 2: Create 4 roles
 1. Create the `create-user` role